 Everyone seeks freedom.
 Especially in the West, freedom is the highest virtue, and it is sought after by all who are, or consider themselves to be, oppressed.
 But freedom in Christ is not the same as political or economic freedom.
 In fact, some of the most harshly oppressed people in history have had complete freedom in Christ.
 The Bible tells us that, spiritually speaking, no one is free.
 In Romans 6, Paul explains that we are all slaves.
 We are either slaves to sin or slaves to righteousness.
 Those who are slaves to sin cannot free themselves from it, but once we are freed from the penalty and power of sin through the cross, we become a different kind of slave, and in that slavery we find complete peace and true freedom.

 Why, then, do so many Christians live as though they are still in bondage?
 For one thing, we often rebel against our Master, refusing to obey Him and clinging to our old lives.
 We hold on to the sins that once bound us to Satan as our master.
 Because our new nature still lives in the old fleshly nature, we are still drawn to sin.
 Paul tells the Ephesians to “put off” the old self with its deceit and corruption and “put on” the new self with its righteousness.
-Put off lying and put on truthfulness.
-Put off stealing and put on usefulness and work.
-Put off bitterness, rage and anger and put on kindness, compassion and forgiveness (Ephesians 4:22–32).
+Put off lying, and put on truthfulness.
+Put off stealing, and put on usefulness and work.
+Put off bitterness, rage, and anger, and put on kindness, compassion, and forgiveness (Ephesians 4:22–32).
 We have been set free from the bondage of sin, but we often put the chains back on because part of us loves the old life.

 Furthermore, often we don’t realize that we have been crucified with Christ (Galatians 2:20) and that we have been reborn as completely new creatures (2 Corinthians 5:17).
 The Christian life is one of death to self and rising to “walk in the newness of life” (Romans 6:4), and that new life is characterized by thoughts about Him who saved us, not thoughts about the dead flesh that has been crucified with Christ.
 When we are continually thinking about ourselves and indulging the flesh in sins we have been freed from, we are essentially carrying around a corpse, full of rottenness and death.
-The only way to bury it fully is by the power of the Spirit within us who is the only source of strength.
+The only way to bury it fully is by the power of the Spirit who is the only source of strength.
 We strengthen the new nature by continually feeding on the Word of God, and through prayer we obtain the power we need to escape the desire to return to the old life of sin.
-Then we will realize that our new status as slaves to Christ is the only true freedom and we will call upon His power to “not let sin reign in your mortal body so that you obey its evil desires” (Romans 6:12).
+Then we will realize that our new status as slaves to Christ is the only true freedom, and we will call upon His power to “not let sin reign in your mortal body so that you obey its evil desires” (Romans 6:12).